DISCOVERING MARINE LIFE PATCH PROGRAM

 1. Dolphins are mammals, so they need air to breathe, and their young are born alive.
 Research other marine life creatures that are mammals.
 Find out if they have any unique qualities, the color of their skin, and where they live.
 Examples are manatees, otters, porpoises, walruses, sea lions, polar bears and whales.

 5. Jellyfish are 98% water, and they can sting and glow in the dark.
-Discover other marine life animals that sting or poison their enemy to protect themselves.
-Observe their shape, color and the parts of their body.
+Choose one marine life animal that sting or poison their enemy to protect themselves.
+How do they protect themselves?
 Examples are octopi, stingrays, puffer fish, anemone, and eels.

 14. Let’s have fun with marine life.
 Play a game, practice tongue twisters, create a craft or enjoy a party with a marine life theme.
 Some suggestions are crab walk, "Who am I?," charades, sand art, and sea shell art.
+Refer to the ‘Games’ section in our kit.

 This program can be completed by visiting an aquarium, seashore, exploring marine life through books and the internet.